User Community Service Desk Downloads

 Follow these steps to install DQ Gates.

-The package contains the necessary components to set up and use the Ataccama ONE SDK for Snowflake within your Snowflake environment:
+The package contains the components needed to set up and use the Ataccama ONE SDK for Snowflake:

 Install dependencies